89rat/pqshield-api/PROJECT_STRUCTURE.md

 ---

-**The PQShield API represents the future of quantum-resistant security with viral growth mechanics and production-ready implementation for immediate global deployment.**
+**The PQ359 API represents the future of quantum-resistant security with viral growth mechanics and production-ready implementation for immediate global deployment.**